Uncut Femmes: Critical response

 Tony Sokol with Den of Geek said, Uncut Femmes' is a fun and playful movie satire.
 It captures the suspense, romance, glamour and pace of a heist film, but puts The Simpsons touch on it.
 Marge shines in the unexpected, manages to clean house at the same time, and brings Homer into an understanding.
 The crooks get away with it, and nothing will change.
 Like so many crimes in Springfield, it's got Chief Wiggum on the case, and that's like having no one at all."
 He also gave the episode four out of five stars.

 Jesse Bereta of Bubbleblabber gave the episode an 8 out of 10.
 He praised the performance of Megan Mullally as Sarah Wiggum.
 He also highlighted the relationship between Ralph and Fat Tony.

-Retconned continuity

-In a series of since-deleted tweets answering fans' questions, show runner Matt Selman addressed both the change in Sarah Wiggum's personality and the use of guest star Megan Mullally instead of regular performer Pamela Hayden.
-He also explained his view of one-off episodes as well as continuity for The Simpsons in general, in an interview with IGN, stating "We're not saying this is the official continuity now, and none of that other stuff happened.
-We're just saying in this one episode, this is a silly way to present the character’s life.
-It doesn't mean that the people's beloved episodes from the past didn't happen.
-They all kind of happened in their imaginary world, you know, and people can choose to love whichever version they love."
+Retcon and Sexism

+This episode is objectively Sexist in its treatment of Sarah Wiggum.
+Before being given a starring role or further screen time, she was retconned into fetishized material and paired with a celebrity actress known for playing promiscuous characters in live action sitcoms, and this treatment being targeted at one of the few heavier female characters in the show.
+No other female character had received comparable treatment before gaining further screen time.
+The implied message is that a Woman's worth, even fictional, is when they are made into a fetishized object before being worthy of anything.

+Matt Selman’s statements in an interview, along with since-deleted tweets further suggested sexist intent, as well as disrespect to the original voice actor of the character.
+He claimed Sarah had "no personality" before the episode, yet also referred to her as a "She-Wiggum," implying she already reflected established traits of her family, but simply underutilized.
+He also said "Let's find these invisible characters and find out what the voices are", a direct shot at the character's original voice actor, Pamela Hayden.
+These contradictory claims appeared designed to manufacture a false narrative that the episode’s characterization was logical and harmless, rather than acknowledging the inconsistent and gendered treatment.